FunkyJustin/Computer-Maintainance/README.md

         Schedules the Windows Memory Diagnostics Tool (mdsched) to run on the next restart to check for memory issues.

 The script ensures comprehensive system maintenance by performing file integrity checks, system health restoration, disk status checks, predictive failure analysis, and memory diagnostics, all while ensuring it runs with the necessary administrative privileges.

+Installation:

+Simply download the computer maintainance.bat file and run as administrator